gh0stl0nely/100-days-of-code/README.md

 ### Day 11: September 26, 2020

 **Today's Progress**: Review some Git Concept
-- Git rebase: when you checkout a branch and rebase another branch (`git checkout khoi, git rebase master`), this means you are putting changes in `khoi` branch into master into a new commit but now it is linear.
-Then you `git checkout master, git rebase khoi` , this will again put all the changes from rebased `khoi` into master  and now they are both up to date.
+- Git rebase: when you checkout a branch and rebase another branch (`git checkout khoi, git rebase master`), this means you are putting all changes from `master` onto `khoi` in a linear manner.
+Then you `git checkout master, git rebase khoi` , this will again updates master up-to-date with khoi.

 - HEAD: A HEAD points to a most recent commit.
 You can checkout a commit `git checkout commit1` or a branch `git checkout branch-khoi`.
 Detaching head basically means putting head at a different location (most likely a previous commit or branch)